lihe/My_English_learning/README.md

 Fate makes relatives, but choice makes friends.|7/16/2020 Only you know what is best for you.|7/17/2020
-The greatest briliance in life lies not in never falling, but fall can always rise again.|7/18/2020
+The greatest briliance in life lies not in never falling, but fall can always rise again.|7/18/2020 Weep no more, no sigh, nor groan.
+Sorrow calls no time that's gone.|7/20/2010

 ## Translation
 Translation|Date